datarobot/datarobot-user-models/custom_model_runner/README.md

 E.g. ```drum server --code-dir ~/user_code_dir --address localhost:6789 --production --max-workers 2```

 > Note: *Production* mode may not be available on Windows-based systems out ot the box, as uwsgi installation requires special handling.
 > Docker container based Linux environment can be used for such cases.

 ### Fit mode
 <a name="fit"></a>
 > Note: Running fit inside of DataRobot is currently in alpha.
 Check back soon for the opportunity to test out this functionality yourself.

-**drum** can run your training model to make sure it can produce a trained model artifact before adding the training model into DataRobot.
+DRUM can run your training model to make sure it can produce a trained model artifact before adding the training model into DataRobot.

 You can try this out on our sklearn classifier model template this this command:

 ```
 drum fit --code-dir model_templates/python3_sklearn_binary --target-type binary --target Species --input \
 tests/testdata/iris_binary_training.csv --output . --positive-class-label Iris-setosa \
 --negative-class-label Iris-versicolor
 ```
 > Note: If you don't provide class label, DataRobot tries to autodetect the labels for you.

-You can also use **drum** on regression datasets, and soon you will also be able to provide row weights.
+You can also use DRUM on regression datasets, and soon you will also be able to provide row weights.
 Checkout the ```drum fit --help``` output for further details.

 ### Running inside a docker container
-In every mode, **drum** can be run inside a docker container by providing the option ```--docker <image_name/directory_path>```.
+In every mode, DRUM can be run inside a docker container by providing the option ```--docker <image_name/directory_path>```.
 The container should implement an environment required to perform desired action.
-**drum** must be installed as a part of this environment.
+DRUM must be installed as a part of this environment.
-The following is an example gn how to run **drum** inside of container:
+The following is an example gn how to run DRUM inside of container:
 ```drum score --code-dir ~/user_code_dir/ --input dataset.csv --docker <container_name>```
 ```drum perf-test --code-dir ~/user_code_dir/ --input dataset.csv --docker <container_name>```

 Alternatively, the argument passed through the `--docker` flag may be a directory containing the unbuilt contents of an image.
 The DRUM tool will then attempt to build an image using this directory and run your model inside the newly built image.

 ## Drum Push
 Starting in version 1.1.4, drum includes a new verb called `push`.
 When the user writes `drum push -cd /dirtopush/` the contents of that directory will be submitted as a custom model to DataRobot.
 However, for this to work, you must create two types of configuration.
 1. **DataRobot client configuration**
 `push` relies on correct global configuration of the client to access a DataRobot server.
 There are two options for supplying this configuration, through environment variables or through a config file which is read by the DataRobot client.
 Both of these options will include an endpoint and an API token to authenticate the requests.

 * Option 1: Environment variables.
     Example:
     ```
     export DATAROBOT_ENDPOINT=https://app.datarobot.com/api/v2
     export DATAROBOT_API_TOKEN=<yourtoken>